HCMID/ms-hackathon-2019/docs/schedule.md

 9:45-10:15:  **Introduction to the hackathon:  Suite B/C**.
 Review the day's schedule; how to cite digital images, and create a table of paleogaphic observations.

 10:15-10:45:  **break out session**:  each team records paleographic observations, and finds the canonical reference for the first line of their assigned passage.
+Challenge:

+-  record paleographic observations for one line
+-  find the canonical line number for your line
+-  validate your paleographic work

 10:45-11:15:  **Introduction to editing: Suite B/C**.
 How to index text to images, and a brief introduction to the eXtensible Markup Language, XML.